abubakarsayem/Amazon-KDP-Book-Metadata-Generator/README.md

 - Python – Backend logic.

 ## How It Works
-- Enter your Gemini API Key
+- Enter your Gemini API Key.
 - Fill in book details:
     Category,
     Book Size (6×9 or 8.5×11),